Matt-Seath/FlashFire/README.md

 ```

-6. Change into the `frontend` directory and install the required packages:
+6. In a new command prompt, "cd" into the `frontend` directory and install the required packages:

 ```
 cd frontend